harperco/MeasEval/annotationGuidelines/README.md

-  - **Implicit frequencies and durations** For frequencies, durations, and other kinds of scheduled / timed processes, if there is no explicit entity, mark the process as the MeasuredEntity and the schedule or frequency as the Quantity.
+  - **Implicit frequencies and durations** For frequencies, durations, and other kinds of scheduled / timed processes, if there is no explicit MeasuredEntity, mark the process as the MeasuredEntity and the schedule or frequency as the Quantity.
 For example:
     "They found that the variability ranges between 1% and 37% during one period of solar rotation (27 days), and the average variability